Briefly describe your company.

 How was the University of Michigan ecosystem beneficial to you?

-What would you consider your biggest setback in your entrepreneurial journey?
+What would you consider your biggest setback (or setbacks) in your entrepreneurial journey?

-What advice do you have for students thinking about starting a venture?
+What advice do you have for anyone thinking about starting a venture?